MFauzanAP/Mechanism-Analysis/README.md

 - [ ] Arrows showing acceleration vectors
 - [ ] Arcs showing current angle of links
 - [ ] Isolate a single link and show the changes in its angle, velocity, and acceleration
+- [ ] Add plot for dimension changes